 - Earrings (any color miniature stud one stud only per ear)

+- Facial piercings are limited to one miniature stud in nose (must be clear stone or of basic metal color).
+No other facial piercings are acceptable, i.e. tongue, nose

 - Neck chain, if worn, must be concealed under the uniform collar and not visible

 - Class pin on right pocket

-- Watch with capacity to measure seconds
+- · Watch with capacity to measure seconds

 - No bracelets

 - Wedding set or one simple ring

 Cover-up - A navy blue uniform warm-up jacket is an optional part of the uniform.
 The School emblem must be worn on the left sleeve.
 No sweaters may be worn at the bedside.
 Sweatshirts are unacceptable.
+A navy colored long sleeved undergarment may be worn as an alternative to cover-up.
+Must be of matching navy color to uniform.